Wangari-Kariuki/Program-interest-vs-graduation-rate/README.md

 How has the rate of changing majors changed over time based on difference in programs?

-In what period or year do students switch majors?

 ## Analysis procedure
 The data processing and cleaning required three major steps to filter out student information about what majors they declared interest in rom when they enroled until they graduated.